 Hydrogen sulfide is a chemical compound with the molecular formula H2S.
-Hydrogen sulfide is a colorless toxic gas with an extreme rotten egg odor.
+H2S is a colorless toxic gas with an extreme rotten egg odor.
 Humans can normally detect the odor of the compound at 0.0047 ppm.
 A single breath at 1000 ppm is lethal.
 The need to control or remove hydrogen sulfide to safe levels is necessary in all types of industries and applications, but is particularly necessary for the hydrocarbon processing industry.
 In addition to the safety concerns for plant personnel and operators, H2S removal is required for corrosion control due to the highly corrosive of the compound to pipelines, equipment and downstream processes.

 Hydrogen sulfide removal processes can be classified according to level of sulfur removal per day (lbs of H2S per day).
-As a general rule, H2S removal up to 1 ton per day should consider the use of a scavenger.
+As a general rule, H2S removal up to 2,000 lbs per day should consider the use of an H2S scavenger type system.
 A requirement that exceeds this general level of sulfur would consider other processes capable of handling larger quantities of sulfur.

 Chemical Products' SULFURTRAP® would be categorized as an H2S scavenger.
 H2S Scavengers can be futher classified as either (1) liquid or (2) solid based.
-Both are treatment options for low temperautre H2S removal from sour hydrocarbons.
+Both types are treatment options for low temperautre H2S removal from sour hydrocarbons.
 Liquid H2S scavengers have been commonly used for many years for low-pressure and low-sulfur gas wells.
-Today, liquid systems are being replaced by solid scavengers due to the advantages solid based systems present over liquid H2S scavengers.
+Today, liquid systems are being replaced by solid scavengers due to the advantages solid based systems present over their liquid H2S scavenger counterparts.